thephpleague/csv/docs/9.0/writer/index.md

 ## Handling newline

-Because PHP's `fputcsv` implementation has a hardcoded `\n`, we need to be able to replace the last `LF` code with one supplied by the developper for more interoperability between CSV packages on different platforms.
+Because PHP's `fputcsv` implementation has a hardcoded `\n`, we need to be able to replace the last `LF` code with one supplied by the developer for more interoperability between CSV packages on different platforms.
 The newline sequence will be appended to each newly inserted CSV record.

 ### Description